Sean Cameron Michael

 Sean Cameron Michael (born 24 December 1969) is a South African actor, writer and singer.
 A native English speaker, he is also fluent in Afrikaans.

 Early life

 Michael was born in Cape Town, South Africa.
-He became interested in acting at the age of twelve, after appearing in several stage musicals.
+He became interested in acting at the age of 12, after appearing in several stage musicals.

-While in school, he studied drama with Rita Maas-Phillips (RADA).
+While in school, he studied drama with RADA graduate Rita Maas-Phillips.
 After completing high school, Michael did his two years compulsory National Service as an infantryman in the South African Defence Force in Potchefstroom.
 After a number of part-time jobs (including being a waiter and a chef) he decided to become a full-time actor and singer.